HannesOberreiter/bScale/README.md

 The made for app.btree.at a web beekeeping software.
 There the data will be shown in tables and statistics.
 But you can change the webservice to any you want.

+# Special thanks to
+Andi_H from bienenforum.com for the idea and lots of code (calibrate)

+# License
+GNU GPLv3